GregValiant/GV-PostProcessors/README.md

 # GV-PostProcessors and Plugins
  PostProcessing Scripts for Cura

 As I work on these I update the Git page.
-The versions here should work as intended.
+The versions here should work as intended and they are not version specific.
+My own Cura installations go from UM 4.13.1 to current and Smart Avionics 4.20.x fork and I test on those.
+They are likely to be acceptable to Creality and other Cura forks but I don't try them with those.
 Since I am a one-man-band there may be bugs that I did not catch.
 Let me know if there are issues with the post processors.

 Known Issues: